 Meanwhile, NASA’s Fire Information for Resource Management System (FIRMS) map showed three red hotspots in the Gulf of Oman, potentially indicating heat signatures consistent with fires.
 However, without official confirmation or additional data, the situation remains unverified.

-Photos are currently circulating which appear to show three ships on fire off the coast of Iran in the Gulf of Oman, near the Strait of Hormuz.
-NASA’s Fire Information for Resource Management System (FIRMS) Map appearing (sic) to confirm three fires in the Gulf of Oman,” wrote OSINTdefender in a post on X.according to MINT
+Photos are currently circulating that appear to show three ships on fire off the coast of Iran in the Gulf of Oman, near the Strait of Hormuz.
+NASA’s Fire Information for Resource Management System (FIRMS) Map appears to confirm three fires in the Gulf of Oman,” wrote OSINTdefender in a post on X, according to MINT

-Ob the other hand British maritime security firm Ambrey reported early Tuesday that an incident occurring 22 nautical miles east of Khor Fakkan, United Arab Emirates — close to the Strait of Hormuz — was not security-related, Reuters reported.
+On the other hand, British maritime security firm Ambrey reported early Tuesday that an incident occurring 22 nautical miles east of Khor Fakkan, United Arab Emirates — close to the Strait of Hormuz — was not security-related, Reuters reported.

 Oman holds immense strategic importance in global geopolitics due to its location along two of the world’s most critical maritime passages—the Strait of Hormuz and the Gulf of Oman.